Living and working in Latvia

 Where to learn Latvian

 Apart from their national language, Latvians speak Russian and English, however, the second one is used more commonly for the business and tourism sector and for younger generations.
 For this reason it’s good to know at least the basics of Latvian.
 To make the most of your Latvian experience there are free language courses for foreigners.
-Read more about online Latvian courses here.
-For those who really can’t wait you can also take online courses before moving!
+You can also take online courses before moving!

 FAQ